snowplow-archive/snowplow.github.com/README.md

 <a name="1" />
 ## 1. Making changes

-Clone the repo and make changes locally.
+Start with cloning the repo.
+Work from a branch, not master, unless the change is so small that it doesn't matter.

 Make sure to **compile and preview the site** before pushing updates to production.
-In order to compile the website locally, you will need be running VirtualBox and Vagrant.
+You will need [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/) to compile the website.
 Navigate to the repo, then build then vagrant up:

 	$ vagrant up